 You’re reading this in English, I have just assumed that you are fluent enough in English to understand what I’m saying.
 But, believe it or not, English is not the most widely spoken language in the world.
 In fact, it’s only the third most spoken language.
 Mandarin Chinese is the most common language spoken on Earth, averaging around 848 million people declaring it as their first language.
 With the rising success of the Chinese economy, learning Mandarin could be very beneficial in the long run.

 With Spanish being the second most spoken language, is spoken as a first language by over 400 million people, this would be another top language to learn.
 This language should be at the top of anyone’s list to learn.
-Not only would it make holidaying a lot more enjoyable, it is the second most spoken language in the US.
+Not only would it make holidaying a lot more enjoyable, but it is also the second most spoken language in the US.
 A large percentage of the world currently speaks Spanish, making it one of the top languages that employers look for in candidates.

 Following the top three worldwide languages, the next port of call would be learning Arabic.
 Being the first language of over 200 million people, this language is spoken all over the world.
-There isn’t much of a segregation between areas of the world that speak Arabic as it is spoken in virtually every country.
+There isn’t much of segregation between areas of the world that speak Arabic as it is spoken in virtually every country.
 This is a fantastic language to learn on a business level, as it largely dominates everything from energy industries to international diplomacy.